Some of Montréal’s best hot chocolate

 Café Ferlucci

 Cute Villeray Italian coffeshop Ferlucci has had a loving following since day 1 due to their excellent coffee, their friendly attitude, and their cozy ambiance.
 Their regular hot chocolate with marshmallows is available all year round.
-To get into the Holiday spirit, they serve a peppermint hot chocolate available from the end of November to Mid-January.
+To get into the Holiday spirit, they serve a peppermint hot chocolate available from November to Mid-January.
 And their spicy hot chocolate with dark chocolate, plant-based milk and notes of cinnamon, chili and ginger makes an appearance for a few weeks towards mid-January.

 Website